 Operating Activities - The consolidated statements of activities include a measure of change in net assets from operating activities.
-Changes in net assets that are excluded from operating results include gains and losses on foreign currency translation, the disposal of property and equipment, losses on contributions receivable, reclaimed grants, and revenue recognized on Paycheck Protection Program loan forgiveness.
+Changes in net assets that are excluded from operating results include gains and losses on foreign currency translation, the disposal of property and equipment, losses on contributions receivable, and reclaimed grants.

 Income Taxes - The Internal Revenue Service has determined that the Malaria No More Fund is exempt from federal income taxes under provisions of Section 501(c)(3) of the Internal Revenue Code (IRC).
 Malaria No More Fund files income tax returns with the United States and various state and foreign governments.
-HFC Guarantee and Capital Stack for Health are both limited partnerships and LLCs have no provision for or benefit from income taxes included in these financial statements since taxable income or loss passes through to, and is reportable by, each partner or member individually.
-Malaria No More Kenya is a nonprofit subsidiary in Kenya, wholly owned by Malaria No More US, with minimal activity.
-Transform Health Finance Corp is a US for profit C Corp subsidiary, wholly owned by Capital Stack for Health, with no activity during the year.
-Malaria No More India is a for profit subsidiary that operated at a loss in the current year.
+HFC Guarantee LLC and Capital Stack for Health LLC are both limited partnerships, and have no provision for or benefit from income taxes included in these financial statements as taxable income or loss passes through to, and is reportable by, each partner or member individually.
+Malaria No More Kenya is a nonprofit subsidiary in Kenya, wholly owned by Malaria No More Fund, with minimal activity.
+Transform Health Finance Corp is a United States for-profit C-Corp subsidiary, wholly owned by Capital Stack for Health LLC, with no activity during the year.